Families of Moore County, NC- Background

 Tom Stewart, a descendant of Irish immigrant Samuel Stuart [1714 Ireland -1824 Anderson County, SC] and wife Jane Dickey through son Edward Stuart [1767-aft 1830] > John Stewart [1805-1889] > Elias W. Stewart [1833-1910].
 Tom tested 67 markers and has received a large number of matches.
 We unfortunately haven’t been able to connect the Stewart matches to date but have also noticed a large number of Key/McGee/McKay matches suggesting that it is likely that these families share a common male ancestor within the last 12-16 generations.

-Doric “Dart” Sullivan recently completed a 37 marker test and is currently awaiting results.
-Dart descends from Jesse Sullivan [1813 Davidson County, NC – 1870 Moore County, NC] through son William Lindsay Sullivan and grandson Jesse Lindsay Sullivan [Dart’s grandfather].
-Jesse’s ancestry is unknown but it is likely that he descends from the Sullivan families located in Rowan/Davidson County NC area in the late 1700’s.
+Doric “Dart” Sullivan descends from Jesse Sullivan [1813 Davidson County, NC – 1870 Moore County, NC] through son William Lindsay Sullivan and grandson Jesse Lindsay Sullivan [Dart’s grandfather].
+Jesse’s ancestry is unknown but it is likely that he descends from the Sullivan families located in Guilford and Rowan/Davidson County NC area in the late 1700’s.
+Dart's Y-DNA matched a number of Sullivan men around the country but to date the genealogical connection between these families has not been established.
+Also interesting is that two of the matches descend from Sullivans from Cork, Ireland potentially suggesting the area in Ireland where the Moore County Sullivans originated.
+More research will be needed to determine the actually relationships between these matches.

 • Wallace / Ritter [expanded info here]